 Toronto photographer Todd McLellan’s disassembly work has captured significant attention.
 His photo art shows the ordered mechanics of dismantled relics: phones, clocks, cameras.
 He also captures the motion of his work, in this lawnmower, for example, and in video (at the end of the post).

 It’s interesting to see his personal artistry applied to a professional project, in this ad for Miller Lite.
-Read his comments here on production of the (similarly arranged) objects that could be used to open a new punch-top can.

 -Old Typewriter